-The list of these undergraduate courses that need to be taken by such "conditionally" admitted students are determined by the CCEE Graduate Advisor after admission and after reviewing the students' transcripts.
+Applicants admitted to one of the M.S. programs in the CCEE Department who have undergraduate degrees in areas other than Civil, Construction, or Environmental Engineering will be “conditionally” admitted, and will be provided with a list of “prerequisite” undergraduate courses that must be taken to become classified and remove the conditional status.
+The list of undergraduate courses that need to be taken by "conditionally" admitted students is determined by the CCEE Graduate Advisor after admission and after reviewing the students' transcripts.

-Students with undergraduate degrees similar to CCEE are likely to have fewer prerequisites to complete than those with undergraduate degrees less related to CCEE.
+Students with undergraduate degrees that are similar to CCEE are likely to have fewer prerequisites to complete than those with undergraduate degrees that are less related to CCEE.
 Applicants with non-CCEE degrees or with deficient scores should check the potential prerequisites list.

-- An applicant may be also admitted conditionally if the student's GPA is slightly below the minimum required: 2.85 for US students and 3.0 for international students.
-In this case the student has to keep B or better grades in all 600 level courses during the first semester.
+An applicant may be also admitted conditionally if the student's GPA is slightly below the minimum required: 2.85 for US students and 3.0 for international students.
+In this case, the student generally must achieve grades of B or better in all 600 level courses during the first semester.

-Please note that meeting minimum eligibility requirements does not guarantee admission to the MS program
+Please note that meeting minimum eligibility requirements does not guarantee admission to the MS degree program.

 Please note the following:

-Please review the Graduate Admissions Criteria and follow the steps provided on the SDSU International Graduate website.
-Inquires about the process for international applicants should be sent directly to the International Admissions Department at [email protected] or Contact website.
+- Please review the Graduate Admissions Criteria and follow the steps provided on the SDSU International Graduate website.
+Inquiries about the process for international applicants should be sent directly to the International Admissions Department at [email protected] or Contact website.

-The Financial Statement Form required of foreign applicants is available online at the Admitted International Graduate Students page.
+- The Financial Statement Form required of foreign applicants is available online on the “Admitted” page of the SDSU International Graduate website.

-Prospective international students visiting campus can meet with a designated person helping international students during regular office hours at the Prospective Student Center (Monday-Friday from 9:00 am to 4:00 pm).
-Virtual Tours are available.
+- Prospective international students visiting campus can meet with a designated person helping international students during regular office hours at the Prospective Student Center (Monday-Friday from 9:00 am to 4:00 pm).